reaandrew/blog/content/posts/detect-and-protect-from-dns-exfiltration.md

 **Is Faster Detection Worth It?**

 It depends.
 The time, cost, and complexity of this experimental solution on top of GuardDuty is relatively low, so a pre-made extensible solution could add value rather than reducing it.
 The infrastructure deploys in ~66 seconds, costs ~$30-95/month for most use cases, and provides immediate protection against high-frequency attacks that could exfiltrate significant data during GuardDuty's variable detection window.
-However, implementing this in production would require thorough security review, testing, and hardening to ensure it meets enterprise security standards.

 **Defense-in-Depth Value**